tnishi0/product_recom_eng/README.md

-# Building a product recommendation engine from shopping cart data
+# Building Product Recommendation Engine from Shopping Cart Data

 The goal of this project is to develop a prototype recommendation engine using a shopping cart data set.
 To do this I will:
 * train a machine learning model to predict purchases based on shopping cart status